What Does a Good Resume Look Like?

 What does a mobile-friendly resume look like?

-With more and more employers using mobile devices to review resumes, it’s important to design your resume with mobile in mind.
-Here are some tips for creating a mobile-friendly resume:
+With more employers using mobile devices to review resumes, it’s important to optimize your resume for mobile viewing by avoiding complex designs, graphics, and unusual fonts.

 How should a resume look to stand out?